sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Run_Workload.md

  **2. Select the desired Application.**
-  **Note**: Here, we have selected Application as HPCG.
+  **Note**: In this case, we have selected Application as HPCG.

 ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137474607/5d521fdb-046e-4963-9068-db42f71a59c9)

-  **3. Select the desired RocHPCG version with desired container type as docker/singularity.**
+  **3. Select the desired version with container type as docker/singularity.**

-   **Note**: Here, we have selected rocHPCG 3.1.0_97 version and container as docker.
+   **Note**: In this case, we have selected rocHPCG 3.1.0_97 version and container as docker.

    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137474607/7c489772-18f4-464c-a0be-6b3048c59be1)